BenjiJackson1/startup/notes.md

 structure generally found in applications that have CSS.
 Each html file has an associated CSS file that typically matches the name with the .css prefix.

+## CSS Deliverable
+While doing the CSS deliverable I learned the inherent power of using bootstrap, it was something that I often found to be more intuitive than having a separate CSS file.
+I also learned about using !important tags on CSS styles to give styles more precedance.

 ## 5. JavaScript Notes

 ### JavaScript DOM